bielpatricio/teams/README.md

 $ npm i
 # Run the application in development mode
 $ expo start
-# The application will open, so you will have to open the `Expo Go` app on your smartphone and read the QR Code on your terminal
+# The application will runing, so you will have to open the `Expo Go` app on your smartphone
+# and read the QR Code on your terminal
 ```

 # Prints e Layout